 Housing Health and Safety Rating System

 The property that you rent must be free from health and safety hazards.
 Hazards are assessed using the Housing Health and Safety Rating System (HHSRS).
-For more information about these standards, you can visit the Shelter website.
+You can find more information about these standards on the Shelter website.
 Common problems within the home include issues with damp and mould, poor insulation, problems with heating, or homes without smoke detectors.

 Heating in privately rented properties